flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 As the return value of the `web.run()` must look like the derivative of its input arguments, ths function returns a tuple of length 1 storing a `Simulation` where the contents of each field are simply the derivatives that field w.r.t. the outputs of the function being differentiated.

 This concept is hard to understand but is the crucial idea behind the workings of the plugin so it's again worth spending some time to digest.
-To reiterate, in its essence, the goal of the adjoint `web.run()` is to propagate the derivative of the function w.r.t. the output data (stored as a `SimulationData`) into the derivative of the function w.r.t. the S`imulation` fields (stored as a `Simulation`).
+To reiterate, in its essence, the goal of the adjoint `web.run()` is to propagate the derivative of the function w.r.t. the output data (stored as a `SimulationData`) into the derivative of the function w.r.t. the `Simulation` fields (stored as a `Simulation`).

 ### Where do derivatives come from?